 -$6,225 System owner may be eligible for a 30% Federal ITC (individual tax credit, or investment tax credit for business).

 The PV panels are connected to the electricity grid through your home’s utility meter.
 Electricity generated by your PV system is used by your home first, and any extra is fed back into the grid.
 Electricity that you put back into the grid is counted as a credit (approximately 12-13 cents per kWh generated) against cloudy days when the PV system might not satisfy your home’s energy demands.

 VT Statewide Solar Adder

 This innovative provision in the H.56 Vermont Energy Act of 2011 creates a special statewide solar customer benefit.
-Recognizing the peak power savings of net metered solar, the new law creates a financial incentive to catalyze more net metered solar by require utilities to offer at monetary credit to solar net metering customers for the energy they produce.
+Recognizing the peak power savings of net metered solar, the new law creates a financial incentive to catalyze more net metered solar by requiring utilities to offer at monetary credit to solar net metering customers for the energy they produce.
 Modeled after Green Mountain Power’s Solar GMP program, utilities will be required to issue an additional credit on top of the base residential per kWh credit that solar customers already receive. (to make a total of 20 cents per kWh).
 This means that for every kWh your system generates, you get credited 20 cents per kWh.
 Customers are awarded the per kWh customer credit for a 10 year period.
 Keep in mind that solar adder may vary.
 Check with your local utilities or installers for more information.

-2 Includes wiring and conduit less than 50’ with no battery Back-up.Installed price of system on your house may vary due to type and condition of your roof, length of wiring and conduit runs, and capacity of your electrical service panel (some load centers may need to be upgraded).
+2 Includes wiring and conduit less than 50’ with no battery Back-up.Installed price of a system on your house may vary due to type and condition of your roof, the length of wiring and conduit runs, and capacity of your electrical service panel (some load centers may need to be upgraded).

 3 See the RERC’s Vermont Small Scale Renewable Energy Incentive Program FAQ page for more details.